hominee/dyer/README.md

 ## Feature Flag
 To reduce code redundancy and speed up compilation, dyer use feature flag to mark the necessary modules/functions, Currently here are some supported Features:

-- `xpath`: Enable parse the html response with xpath
+- `xpath-stable`: stably parse the response html with third-party C library `libxml2`
+- `xpath-alpha`: rust-native parse the html response, **NOTE** that it is experimental and unstale, remains to be improved
 - `compression`: Enable HTTP Compression: `br`, `deflate`, `gzip`
 - `proxy`: Enable use proxies
 - `full`: Enable all features